andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-2-12-fun-visualizations-of-stackoverflow.md

 # What?

 What will follow are a selection of what I think are cool visualizations of data from the [StackOverflow 2015 Developer Survey](http://stackoverflow.com/research/developer-survey-2015).
 The survey asked software developers a bunch of questions concerning their background and work, and got an impressive 26086 responses.
-Due o there being multiple 'Select up to' questions, the data contains 222 observations for every response - lots of data to play with and visualize!
+Due to there being multiple 'Select up to' questions, the data contains 222 observations for every response - lots of data to play with and visualize!
 The visualizations were made with R, as part of a project for the [Data Analysis with R](https://www.udacity.com/courses/ud651) class.

 # Fun With Developers' Personal+Professional Metrics
 Having loaded and cleaned up the data, the natural place to start is looking at who responded to the survey: